tristantudorof/capstone_project/README.md

 What trends exist in smart device usage?

+To find trends in the data, it was important to see how people were using the device.
+Then from that we could find trends on what the majority of people were doing.
+That data could give us powerful insights on target market and simply how the majority of people a using the device and what they're using it for.

 To explore this, I grouped users by activity levels and analyzed relationships among calories, steps, and activity minutes.

 <img width="675" height="500" alt="Screenshot 2025-11-23 at 12 40 25 AM" src="https://github.com/user-attachments/assets/02c0371f-df88-4ad8-86f9-04db68ab58b7" />

 <img width="697" height="263" alt="Screenshot 2025-11-23 at 12 45 17 AM" src="https://github.com/user-attachments/assets/70afe22e-15df-4a45-b5af-bda262a4d87f" />

-we then looked at correlation between activity level in minutes and calories,percentage of activity in minutes, average steps per day, correlation between steps and calories burned.
+I then looked at correlation between activity level in minutes and calories,percentage of activity in minutes, average steps per day, correlation between steps and calories burned.

+This data could give us imporatant insights on goals, how long people were active for, and what the majority of activity looked like, to find trends.

 # 5. Share